Migrating Amazon OpenSearch Service indexes using remote reindex

 -

-Navigate to the remote domain's details page, select the Connections tab, and find the Inbound connections table.
+Navigate to the remote domain's details page, choose the Connections tab, and find the Inbound connections table.
 Select the check box next to the name of the domain that you just created the connection from (the local domain).
 Choose Approve.

 -